Safer Play: How 90,000 Michigan Soccer Players Went Back to Playing the Sport They Love

 Video Produced by Harry Mayers, Michigan Media

-All photos by Eric Bronson, Michigan Photography
+Photos by Eric Bronson, Michigan Photography

 - Read more from This is Michigan.